-- CNS depressants: Increased risk of respiratory depression, hypotension, profound sedation, or coma.
+CNS depressants: Increased risk of respiratory depression, hypotension, profound sedation, or coma.
 Use with caution in reduced dosages.
+(7.1)

-(7.1) Muscle relaxants: Enhance the neuromuscular blocking action of skeletal muscle relaxants - and produce an increased degree of respiratory depression.
-(7.2) Mixed agonist/antagonist opioid analgesics (i.e. pentazocine, nalbuphine, and butorphanol): May reduce the analgesic effect and/or may precipitate withdrawal symptoms.
-(7.3) - Symptoms.
-(1.3) The CVP3A4 enzyme plays a major role in the metabolism of oxycodone, drugs that inhibit CVP3A4 activity may cause decreased clearance of oxycodone which could lead to an increase in oxycodone plasma concentrations.
-(7.4) - Monoamine oxidase inhibitors (MAOIs): No specific interaction has been observed but caution in the use of Oxycodone Hydrochloride in patients taking this class of drugs is appropriate.
-(7.5) - Geriatric patients (8.5), Renal impairment (8.7): Use caution during dose selection, starting at the low end of the dosing range while carefully monitoring for side effects.
+Muscle relaxants: Enhance the neuromuscular blocking action of skeletal muscle relaxants - Induced relaxants.
+Emilated the feutorintscentar ordering action of secretar muster relaxants and produce an increased degree of respiratory depression.
+(7.2)

+Mixed agonist/antagonist opioid analgesics (i.e. pentazocine, nalbuphine, and butorphanol): May reduce the analgesic effect and/or may precipitate withdrawal symptoms.
+(7.3) - reduce the analgesic effect and/or may precipitate windrawal symptoms.
+(7.3) The CYP3A4 enzyme plays a major role in the metabolism of oxycodone, drugs that inhibit CYP3A4 activity may cause decreased clearance of oxycodone which could lead to an increase in oxycodone plasma concentrations.
+(7.4) Monoamine oxidase inhibitors (MAOIs): No specific interaction has been observed but caution in the use of Oxycodone Hydrochloride in patients taking this class of drugs is appropriate.
+(7.5)

+- USE IN SPECIFIC POPULATIONS Geriatric patients (8.5), Renal impairment (8.7): Use caution during dose selection, starting at the low end of the dosing range while carefully monitoring for side effects.
 Hepatic impairment (8.6): initiate therapy at 1/3 to 1/2 the usual doses and titrate carefully.

-See 17 for PATIENT COUNSELING INFORMATION and FDA-approved patient labeling
+See 17 for PATIENT COUNSELING INFORMATION and FDA approved Medication Guide